metadaddy/Database.com-FDW-for-PostgreSQL/README.md

             password '********'
         );

 8. Query the foreign table as if it were any other table.
 You will see some diagnostics as the FDW interacts with database.com/Force.com.
-Note that you will have to quote field names, just as you did when creating the table.
 Here are some examples:

     `SELECT *`

         SELECT * FROM contacts;
         NOTICE:  Logged in to https://login.salesforce.com as pat@superpat.com
-        NOTICE:  SOQL query is SELECT LastName,Email,FirstName FROM Contact FirstName |              LastName               |           Email
+        NOTICE:  SOQL query is SELECT lastname,email,firstname FROM Contact firstname |              lastname               |           email
         -----------+-------------------------------------+---------------------------
          Rose      | Gonzalez                            | rose@edge.com
          Sean      | Forbes                              | sean@edge.com